tech-srl/prime/README.md

 How to get Prime running

 ##License
-Prime is released under the Eclipse Public License.
+Prime is released under the Apache 2.0 License.